Gold Coast Australia So Much More Than Surfers Paradise

 Leaving Brisbane behind and heading down the Brisbane River heading across Moreton Bay for a Tangalooma Day Trip

-Perfect winter weather and an incredible array of wildlife made this one of the best day trips I have ever done.
-The trip to Tangalooma on Moreton Island was incredible, we spotted rare river dolphins before we even left the Brisbane River!
+Even the boat trip over to Tangalooma on Moreton Island was incredible, we spotted rare river dolphins before we even left the Brisbane River!

-In August 2007, my sister was visiting from New Zealand and we wanted to do something special to celebrate my birthday.
+During one August, my sister was visiting from New Zealand and we wanted to do something special to celebrate my birthday.

 She is a marine biologist, I knew it had to be on or in water!